Capitol Studios: 2010 to present

 In 2010, Paul McCartney recorded most of his 2012 album, Kisses on the Bottom, at Capitol Studios.
 In 2012, Studio A's control room was updated with a Neve 88RS recording console, and the first project to utilize the new console was McCartney's iTunes Live from Capitol Studios.
 The same year, Capitol launched the 1 Mic 1 Take series of stripped-down live performances produced exclusively at Capitol Studios.
 Other albums recorded at the studios in the 2010s included Bob Dylan's Shadows in the Night and Fallen Angels, John Mayer's The Search for Everything, and Jenny Lewis' On the Line.
 Other artists recording at Capitol in the 2010s included Tony Bennett, Imagine Dragons, Tori Kelly, Sam Smith, Muse, Mary J. Blige, Beck, Ryan Adams, Michael Buble, Seth MacFarlane, Queen Latifah, Emeli Sande, T Bone Burnett, Elvis Costello, Daft Punk, Sum 41, Toto, Ozzy Osbourne, and Shinedown.

 In 2016, Capitol Studios celebrated its 60th anniversary.

+On April 30, 2022, Paul McCartney and Giles Martin oversaw the recording of string overdubs for "Now and Then", the final Beatles song ever to be released, at Capitol Studios.